paddysrepairs/paddys-repairs-osticket/README.md

 </p>

 <h1>osTicket - Setup and Post-Install Configuration</h1>
-This project outlines the post-install configuration of the open-source help desk ticketing system osTicket customized and branded for Paddy's Repairs including some examples of some tickets "worked" to showcase life cycle and implementation of the ticketing platform.<br />
+This project outlines the initial setup briefly and post-install configuration of the open-source help desk ticketing system osTicket.
+Customised and branded for Paddy's Repairs including some examples of some tickets "worked" to showcase life cycle and implementation of the ticketing platform.<br />

 <h2>Environments and Technologies Used</h2>